The64thGamer/cheeseepedia/content/transcriptions/four-corners-new-eatery-fad-winchester-ad.md

 **Gene Landrum:**

 Well oh uh no way!
-I wouldn’t call him ???.
+I wouldn’t call him an animal.
 Hahaha!
 In any case, uh- the uh- people who are willing to pay the premium we have raised our prices 15%.

 **Dolli Dimples: (Singing)**